folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm pitiful, sunken place soon as I'm question in' my pride" > Pride

-* It is notable that Kendrick finds himself in the "Sunken Place" whenever he “questions his pride”.
-The might convey the idea that the entertainment industry wants Kendrick to remain under the influence of his own pride, so that he will make bad decisions and be easier to control.
+* It is notable that Kendrick finds himself in the "Sunken Place" whenever he “questions his pride.”
+This might convey the idea that the entertainment industry wants Kendrick to remain under the influence of his own pride so that he will make bad decisions and be easier to control.

 * Kendrick has discussed his internal struggle between pride and humility throughout much of his work.

   * *The days I tried to cover up and conceal
   **My pride, it only made it harder for me to deal**